 On 30th July 1934, Al Bowlly made his very first film short for Pathe, Pathetone Weekly No 227.
 The Very Thought of You accompanied by Monia Liter on piano.

 In American, The Musicians' Union had strict restrictions on foreign musicians but not on vocalists.
-On arrival in New York City, Bowlly immediately went to work as a vocalist recording a few tracks with Victor Young directing an orchestra and several classic sides as a soloist with Ray Nobel directing the orchestra.
-Ray noble, meanwhile was putting together an orchestra for the Rainbow Room.
-The local musician he used to gather together the orchestra was the one and only, Glenn Miller, who would rocket to worldwide fame in the swing era.
-This famous orchestra recorded dozens of excellent sides and was regularly broadcast from the Rainbow Room.
+On arrival in New York City, Bowlly immediately went to work as a vocalist recording a few tracks with Victor Young directing an orchestra and several classic sides as a soloist with Ray Noble directing the orchestra.
+Ray Noble, meanwhile was putting together an orchestra for the Rainbow Room.
+The local musician he used to assemble the orchestra was the one and only, Glenn Miller, who would rocket to worldwide fame in the swing era.
+This famous orchestra recorded dozens of excellent sides and regularly broadcast from the Rainbow Room.
 The orchestra was also featured in "THE BIG BROADCAST OF 1936", but Al Bowlly's contribution was cut as the program already featured a vocalist, Bing Crosby.
-By the end of 1936, Ray Noble had been offered work on a radio show and Al Bowlly decided to head back to England at the end of the Rainbow Room contract.
+By the end of 1936, at the end of the Rainbow Room contract, Ray Noble had been offered work on a radio show and Al Bowlly decided to head back to England.
 Then Bowlly did a few trips back and forth across the Atlantic:

 1938 saw Al Bowlly settled back in England where he recorded almost a hundred tracks with an array of fine orchestras.
 Maurice Winnick and his Sweet Music, Sidney Lipton and his Grosvenor House Orchestra, New Mayfair Orchestra under Ronnie Munroe, Mantovani aho, Felix Mendelssohn aho, as well as with his own orchestra and with many soloists.
 He also got back together with Lew Stone and his Band.
 Thinks were looking up but the heydays of the British Dance Bands were coming to an end.